cda-tum/mqt-qecc/docs/source/EccFramework.rst

 The QECC library offers means for automatic implementation and evaluation of error-correcting codes for quantum computing.
-More precisely, the library allows to automatically apply different error correction schemes to quantum circuits provided as OpenQASM files or Qiskit QuantumCircuit objects.
+More precisely, the library allows to automatically apply different error correction schemes to quantum circuits provided as OpenQASM files or Qiskit :code:QuantumCircuit objects.
 The "protected" quantum circuits can then be exported again in the form of OpenQASM files or can be directly used for noise-aware quantum circuit simulation.
 For the latter case, we also provide a wrapper script which makes use of the provided framework to apply error correction schemes to circuits and directly simulate those circuits using qiskit.

 Usage
 #####

-Having the Python module installed, error correcting codes can be applied using apply_ecc of module qecc, like so
+Having the Python module installed, error correction can be applied to a quantum circuit using :func:~mqt.qecc.apply_ecc, like so

 .. code-block:: python
   from mqt import qecc
+  from qiskit import QuantumCircuit

   file = "path/to/qasm/file.qasm"  # Path to the OpenQASM file the quantum circuit shall be loaded from ecc = "Q7Steane"  # Error correction code that shall be applied to the quantum circuit